GalaxyShard/zigup/README.md

 # How the compilers are managed

-zigup stores each compiler and language server in a subdirectory of the installation directory, by default the data directory from [known-folders](https://github.com/ziglibs/known-folders).
+Zigup stores each compiler and language server in a subdirectory of the installation directory, by default the data directory from [known-folders](https://github.com/ziglibs/known-folders).

-(TODO: temporarily removed) Zigup can optionally symlink a "default" Zig/ZLS.
+Zigup can optionally symlink a "default" Zig/ZLS.
 On windows this will create an executable that forwards invocations to one of the `zig`/`zls` executables in the install directory.

 Options can be configured via the following command line options:
 ```
 # Single-run
---install-dir DIR
+--install-dir <DIR>
-# TODO: these do nothing
---zig-symlink FILE_PATH
+--zig-symlink <FILE_PATH>
---zls-symlink FILE_PATH
+--zls-symlink <FILE_PATH>

 # Persist settings (saves in the default configuration directory from known-folders)
-zigup set-install-dir DIR
+zigup set-install-dir <DIR>
-zigup set-zig-symlink FILE_PATH
+zigup set-zig-symlink <FILE_PATH>
-zigup set-zls-symlink FILE_PATH
+zigup set-zls-symlink <FILE_PATH>
 ```

 # License